killvxk/MEDUZA/README.md

 ## Limitations

 MEDUZA can only unpin apps using iOS system SSL libs.
 Some apps (e.g. Instagram) do not use the system SSL libs, they implement some third-party custom SSL stack (for example, Instagram uses OpenSSL statically linked to an Instagram private frameworks, see [InstagramSSLPinningBypass-iOS](https://github.com/kov4l3nko/InstagramSSLPinningBypass-iOS) for details).

+Also, MEDUZA is based on Frida, so it does not work on apps with anti-Frida protection.

 ## Can I use MEDUZA alongside with other SSL bypass tools, e.g. SSLKillSwitch?